September 25, 2025

 • Pension and retirement plans secure your future income

-7. Insurance Strengthens the Nigerian Economy
+7. Strengthening the Nigerian Economy

-• Families avoid falling into poverty
+• Families are less likely to fall into poverty

-• Medical costs don’t overwhelm individuals
+• Medical costs can be paid.

-Currently, Nigeria’s insurance penetration is below 3%, but increasing awareness can change that—and grow the economy.
+Currently, Nigeria’s insurance penetration is below 3%.

-8. Insurance Is More Accessible and Affordable Than Ever
+8. Insurance Is Affordable

 Affordable options include: